 These plush dolls are absolutely beginner friendly, and can be sewn by hand or with a machine.
 Hand drawn, each comes printed on a fat-quarter of fabric and is ready to sew.
 Instructions are printed on the fabric, ensuring you’ll know how to make her as soon as she arrives in your mailbox.

-All fabrics are available year-round in our Spoonflower Shop and can be delivered to you in any quantity (from fat quarter to several yards).
+All fabrics are available year-round in our shop.
 Can’t wait to see what you make!